Must-Try Food and Drinks in Kunming

-More than stunning landscapes, cultural heritage, and handicrafts, Kunming in China is known for having a diverse and delicious cuisine.
-Prepared with a fusion of Chinese, Southeast Asian, and Tibetan flavours, the culinary experience is also heavily influenced by the region's rich ethnic diversity, incorporating ingredients and techniques from the Yi, Bai, and other minority groups.
+More than stunning landscapes, cultural heritage, and handicrafts, Kunming in China is known for having diverse local food and delicious cuisine.
+Prepared with a fusion of Chinese, Southeast Asian, and Tibetan flavours, Kunming food is also heavily influenced by the region's rich ethnic diversity, incorporating ingredients and techniques from the Yi, Bai, and other minority groups from the Yunnan province.
 From spicy hotpots to refreshing rice noodles and savoury steamed buns, foodies are in for a gastronomical adventure with these must-try items!

 Roasted Rice Cakes